Terms & Conditions of Sale

 19. Compliance with Law; Anti-Corruption; Export Control

-1. Seller shall comply with all applicable import and export laws.
-Seller shall assist Buyer in minimizing the costs of international transactions by providing documentation to support claims.
+19.3 Seller shall assist Buyer in minimizing the costs of international transactions by providing documentation to support claims and Buyer’s compliance with Export Control Laws.
 Seller is responsible for all costs associated with import and export compliance, including obtaining and paying for licenses or authorizations, certificates of origin, and proper documentation for any import, export, or preferential duty claim.
+Seller’s obligations under this provision shall include, without limitation, providing to Buyer for each Product or shipment (a) the Harmonized Tariff System classification; (b) the US export control classification number (“ECCN”) and export classification designated for the Product in the Seller’s home country; (c) country of origin and related certifications; and (d) upon request by Buyer, documentation and certifications sufficient to demonstrate that the Product is not and does not contain any conflict minerals or materials produced from forced or child labor, or by a person identified on the UFLPA Entity List or any other Governmental list of persons identified as using forced or child labor.
 Any credits or refunds including tax, export, or trade credits belong to Buyer.
 Seller’s obligations under this clause shall survive the expiration or termination of this agreement.

-2. Seller and its suppliers shall comply with applicable national and international all applicable laws, including, without limitation, the U.S. Foreign Corrupt Practices Act, United Kingdom, and European Union, Organization for Economic Co-operation and Development (OEDC), and Council of Europe anti-bribery rules.
-Seller shall not take any action to support a boycott of any country unauthorized by the government of the US, UN, EU, UK, or any government and pursuant to applicable law, or otherwise take any action which will place Buyer or any associated company of Buyer in jeopardy of breaching or violating any such laws or regulations or interpretations thereof.
+19.6 Seller shall not take any action to support a boycott of any country unauthorized by the government of the US, UN, EU, UK, or pursuant to applicable law, or otherwise take any action placing Buyer or any associated company of Buyer in jeopardy of breaching or violating any such laws or regulations or interpretations thereof, including, without limitation, requesting any information or documentation from Buyer the purpose of which is to comply with or give effect to any such unauthorized boycott.
+Buyer hereby rejects any such request by Seller and will report the receipt of such requests, as required under applicable law.

 20. General